-2.17 Full-day Kindergarten
+2.26 Full-day Kindergarten

 Parents, teachers, early childhood educators (ECEs), administrators, and researchers agree that Ontario's full-day Kindergarten (FDK) program is preparing children socially and academically, leading to better outcomes in later years (Alphonso 2017; Janmohamed 2014).
-New longitudinal research provides more evidence of self-regulatory and academic gains, with benefits being apparent in all academic areas at the end of Kindergarten and remaining significantly greater to the end of the primary division (Pelletier and Corter 2019).
+New longitudinal research provides more evidence of selfregulatory and academic gains, with benefits being apparent in all academic areas at the end of Kindergarten and remaining significantly greater to the end of the primary division (Pelletier and Corter 2019).

-- 2.18 However, there are still some issues that are keeping the program from being fully effective for all students.
-For example, although the previous government took some action to address the problem, more should be done to reduce the number of large and/or split classes.
-It is also imperative that we continue to respect and support the functioning of the teacher/ECE teams.
+- 2.27 However, there are still some issues that are keeping the program from being fully effective for all students.
+For example, although the previous government took some action to address the problem, more still needs to be done to reduce the number of large and/or split classes. - 2.28 It is also imperative that we continue to respect and support the functioning of the teacher/ECE teams.
 When the FDK program was developed, the teacher/ECE teams were recommended based on pilot tests in Ontario and elsewhere, in which teams were found to add to the professional preparation and skillset of each team member (Pascal 2009).
 ECEs bring specialized knowledge about early childhood development, which is valuable for fostering emotional regulation and social skills.
 Meanwhile, certified teachers bring high levels of skills and training related to teaching methods, planning, and assessment.
 We are able to structure the play-based curriculum in a way that optimizes learning, and to individualize instruction when necessary.
-We understand the whole child and are best equipped to prepare students and integrate them into the next stages of their learning.
-Research has shown that Ontario's FDK staff teams are uniting around the mission to support children and families (Pelletier 2014).
-Rather than disrupting this effective dynamic, the government should provide sufficient resources to ensure that a certified teacher and an ECE are present in all FDK classrooms at all times during the instructional day. - 2.19 Ontario's FDK program is a ground-breaking, world-leading initiative.
+We understand the whole child and are best equipped to prepare students and integrate them into the next stages of their learning. - 2.29 Research has shown that Ontario's FDK staff teams are uniting around the mission to support children and families (Pelletier 2014).
+Moreover, the current dynamic enables the teacher and ECE "to capitalize on children's individual needs and inquiries.
+They have the time to know their students very well and to identify problems and intervene early before a child becomes too frustrated and discouraged to try" (McCuaig 2019).
+Rather than disrupting this effective dynamic, the government should provide sufficient resources to ensure that a certified teacher and an ECE are present in all FDK classrooms at all times during the instructional day. - 2.30 Ontario's FDK program is a ground-breaking, world-leading initiative.
 The investment will continue to pay dividends long into the future for students, families, the economy, and society.
-The government should continue to support the FDK program so it can honour its original promise.
+The government should continue to support and strengthen the FDK program so it can honour its original promise.

-2.20 Indigenous Education
+2.31 Indigenous Education